DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts Payable/BPAY payment.md

 Processing of the vendor invoices and payments are discussed in the following subsections.

 ### 	BPAY Vendor Invoices
+First step is to create and post the vendor invoices. <br>
 Vendor payment invoices can be created in various different pages. <br>
 The BPAY Finance utilities modification to capture BPAY details for your EFT payment have been added to:
 - **Accounts payable > Invoices > Tax invoice journal**